 Note that this stroller is Disney-size approved.
 Woohoo!

 Folding & Carrying

 When folded, the stroller is extremely compact.
 Some of you will likely relate to my limited trunk space, so you’ll be happy to know that it can squeeze into the trunk of my Mazda 5… even with the third row seats up!

 The quick fold is modeled after Baby Jogger; simply pull up the straps on each seat et voila!!
-The ease and compactness of fold makes the Zoe Twin+ a solid choice for travel (airplane, bus, road trips, etc.).
-Once folded, the stroller locks itself; it will also stand on its own if the front wheels are facing the correct direction.
+The ease and compactness of fold makes the Zoe Twin V2 a solid choice for travel (airplane, bus, road trips, etc.).
+Once folded, the stroller locks itself.

 It’s also relatively easy to schlep up stairs, making it an ideal pick for urbanites whose comings and goings require a stair climb.

 For a lightweight stroller, the storage basket is surprisingly large.
 You can throw your coat, diaper bag, blanket and other smaller belongings down there with no problem.

 With a recessed rear axle and an adjustable handlebar (also an upgrade on the V2!), tall parents with a long stride won’t be kicking the back of the stroller, like we do on most.
 Similarly, if you are petite (under 5’4″), simply adjust the handlebar to your comfort level and you’ll be good to go.